nathanielzacharias/react-rent-go-where/README.md

 ## Link to demo site

 ## Technologies used
-MERN stack project with Mongodb as the database, Express JS with MVC structure, ReactJS for the front end and nodejs for running the runtime enviroment.
+MERN (MongoDB, Express JS, React JS, Node JS) stack project with Mongodb as the database, Express JS with MVC structure, React JS for the front end and Node JS for running the runtime enviroment.
 Image uploading is taken cared by imagekit.io, Material UI components were used for sign up and log in page.

 ## User Stories